The 16 best real-time strategy games – Update: When Cold War gets hot

 WarCraft 3

-The predecessors aren’t worse per se, but WarCraft 3 is the undisputed pinnacle of the series, letting you experience key from Azeroth’s history from these four different angles.
+The predecessors aren’t worse per se, but WarCraft 3 is the undisputed pinnacle of the series, letting you experience key moments from Azeroth’s history from these four different angles.
 Together with the expansion The Frozen Throne, there are over 60 solo missions to complete, so you’ll have a while to gnaw on them.
 And of course, there are also cutscenes in the usual Blizzard quality.
 Reforged may be prettier than the original, but it’s still very playable.

 Interested?
 For PC you can get WarCraft 3: Reforged (including the original) in Battle.net.